tekgourou/Duo_User-Context-Mapping_to_FMC/README.md

 InputPlugins\csv.pm <br/>

 ### Prerequisites
-This tool uses python to establish communications with Duo Admin API and pull the context informations for all athentifications.
+This tool use python to establish communications with Duo Admin API and pull the context informations for all athentifications.
 The REST VDI API is use to share Duo User/IP mapping to FMC.
 Then the tool uses perl to establish communications with FMC to add host profile collected earlier to the Hostprofile in FMC.

 ### Python Modules